ORIGINS

 Facilitative approach

-Informal, non-negotiating, Chatham House-style, non-binding
+Informal, non-negotiable, Chatham House-style, non-binding.

 03